 Jimmy loses his eyesight when he is hit with a firecracker.
 Forced to learn to live with a disability, Jimmy relearns everything he once knew.
 He learns to use a cane and read Braille with the help of Miss.
 Thompson.
 He also gets accepted into a school after he gets a guide dog, which he names ‘Leader’.
 Jimmy is more confident with his guide dog.
-Though it is difficult to work with Leader, Jimmy tries his best to come over all the obstacles.
+Although it is difficult to work with Leader, Jimmy tries his best to overcome all the obstacles.

-It is a fascinating story rendering a good message that a disability should never limit you.
+This modern classic is a beautiful story rendering a good message that a disability should never limit you.

 Author: Yvonne MacGrory

 The story centers around an 11-year-old girl named Lucy, who gets a Ruby ring as a special birthday present from her grandma.
 Accidentally, Lucy discovers the magical power of the ring and makes her first wish that takes her to another age.
 She is transported to Ireland during the turbulent times of the year 1885.
 As she starts missing her family, Lucy decides to get back to her home by making a wish.
 Suddenly, she realizes that the ring is missing.

 This rest of the story is about Lucy finding the ring and a way back home to her parents.
 It is a combination of historical details and valuable lessons for life, which makes it an educational historical period book for ten-year-old kids.

 How To Choose The Right Books For 9-To 10-Year-Olds?